tmux: session initialization

 workflow for tmux session creation (only done once)

-2. start tmux session (see config script below): $ tmux source ~/.tmux/nodes \; attach
+tmuxsession (see config script below):$ tmux source ~/.tmux/nodes \; attach - detach

 workflow if tmux session is already started